Bryan Hamilton: Playing career

 Born in Belfast, Hamilton began his career at Distillery, before moving on to Linfield.
 He was named Ulster Footballer of the Year and Northern Ireland Football Writers' Association Player of the Year for the 1970/71 season, also finishing as Irish League top goalscorer.
 In 1971, he signed for Ipswich Town, where he spent five years and made over 150 appearances for the club.
 In 1976, he signed for Everton, before moving onto short spells at Millwall and Swindon Town.

-In the FA Cup semi-final of 1977, full-time was looming in the clash between Everton and local rivals Liverpool at Maine Road, with the score at 2–2, when Hamilton put the ball into the back of the net.
-However, infamously, his goal which should have stood was disallowed by referee Clive Thomas and the match went to a replay, which Everton lost 3–0.
-This echoed an incident in the 1975 FA Cup semi-final replay, when Thomas had similarly disallowed a potentially match winning goal by Hamilton.
+In the FA Cup semi-final of 1977 between Everton and local rivals Liverpool at Maine Road, with the score at 2–2 late in the game, Hamilton scored.
+However, his goal was disallowed by referee Clive Thomas and the match went to a replay, which Everton lost 3–0.
+This echoed an incident in the 1975 FA Cup semi-final replay, when Thomas had similarly disallowed a potentially match-winning goal by Hamilton.